beginnerSC/DocsTest/docs/source/_index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. contents:: In this page
-    :local:

-.. beware, that contents directive must appear before any heading hierarchy

 Welcome to DocsTestBeginnerSC's documentation!
 ==============================================

-.. admonition:: Overview

-    test

 .. toctree::
    :maxdepth: 2